jenkinsci/inedo-buildmaster-plugin/README.md

 [![Build Status](https://jenkins.ci.cloudbees.com/job/plugins/job/inedo-buildmaster-plugin/badge/icon)](https://jenkins.ci.cloudbees.com/job/plugins/job/inedo-buildmaster-plugin/)

-This plugin allows Jenkins to request version information and trigger a build on an application in BuildMaster (http://inedo.com/buildmaster) as part of a Jenkins build process.
+This plugin allows Jenkins to request version information and trigger a build on an application in [Inedo BuildMaster](http://inedo.com/buildmaster) as part of a Jenkins build process.

 See the [Wiki page](http://wiki.jenkins-ci.org/display/JENKINS/Inedo+BuildMaster+Plugin) for more details.